wpilibsuite/frc-docs/source/docs/romi-robot/imaging-romi.rst

 5. Change the default password for your Romi by setting a new password in the ``WPA2 Passphrase`` field.

-6. Press the ``Save`` button at the bottom of the page to save changes.
+6. Press the :guilabel:`Save` button at the bottom of the page to save changes.

 7. Change the network SSID to a unique name if you plan on operating your Romi on wireless network with other Romis.